kcseni/Sportegyesulet/README.md

 **Author:** Keresztes Csenge

-A console application written in C ++ for recording the data of sports associations.
+A console application written in C ++ for recording the data of sport clubs.

 > For more information read the documentation